 The RRB's information system environment consists of two general support systems and seven major application systems.
-The two general support systems are the data processing system, which supports all mainframe computing activity, and the end-user computing system, which supports the agency's local (LAN) and wide area networks.
+The two general support systems are the data processing system, which supports all mainframe computing activity, and the end-user computing system, which supports the agency's local and wide area networks.
 The major application systems correspond to the RRB's critical operational activities: payment of RRA and RUIA benefits, maintenance of compensation and service records, administration of Medicare entitlement, financial management, personnel/payroll, and the RRB's financial interchange with the Social Security Administration.

-The agency's Chief Information Officer, also the director of the RRB's Bureau of Information Services, has overall responsibility for administration of both data processing and end-user computing as well as in-house systems development.
-Within the Bureau of Information Services, the Chief Security Officer has primary responsibility for coordinating, evaluating and reporting on information security within the agency.
+The agency's Chief Information Officer, who is also the director of the Bureau of Information Services, has overall responsibility for administration of both data processing and end-user computing as well as in-house systems development.
+Within the Bureau of Information Services, the Chief Security Officer has primary responsibility for coordinating, evaluating and reporting on information security for the agency.

-FFS is a mainframe application that supports financial management and reporting including control of the agency's budget, procurement and preparation of the interim and annual financial reports.
+The PAR system is a mainframe application that supports debt recovery management and reporting for the RRA and RUIA programs.
 Access to the mainframe environment is password protected.
-FFS includes an additional system of security functions that controls user accesses, document approval processing procedures and logging features.
+The PAR system includes an additional system of security functions that controls user accesses, document approval processing procedures and logging features.

-The Bureau of Fiscal Operations is the owner-of-record for FFS and has responsibility for system administration.
-The system administrator maintains the security settings within FFS, including the access privileges of new and existing users.
-FFS is used extensively throughout the agency.
-In December 2003, approximately 500 of the agency's 1,128 employees had access to FFS.
+The Bureau of Fiscal Operations is the owner-of-record for the PAR system and has responsibility for system administration.
+The system administrator maintains the security settings within the PAR system, including the access privileges of new and existing users.
+The PAR system is also used extensively by Office of Programs' personnel which has responsibility for debt recognition and coordination of debt recovery and benefit payments.
+The RRB recognized approximately \$90 million in new program debt during FY 2003.

 Information security is defined as protecting information and information systems from unauthorized access, use, disclosure, disruption, modification or destruction in order to provide integrity, confidentiality and availability.
 Access controls limit or detect access to computer resources (data, programs, equipment, and facilities), thereby protecting these resources against unauthorized modification, loss, and disclosure.
-Previous OIG security evaluations cited the agency for a material weakness due to significant deficiencies in access controls in both the mainframe and end-user computing environments and in the training provided to staff with significant security responsibilities.
+Previous OIG security evaluations cited the agency with material weaknesses due to significant deficiencies in access controls in both the mainframe and end-user computing environments and in the training provided to staff with significant security responsibilities.